Many people have scars, some of which are visible and unattractive. Fortunately, there is a way to effectively treat scars at home.

 What are silicone scar sheets?

-They are sheets of fabric which have been treated with silicone which is known to reduce the growth of scar tissue.
+They are sheets of fabric that have been treated with silicone which is known to reduce the growth of scar tissue.

 Scar sheets are widely used to avoid new scars from forming.
 They are also used to reduce the appearance of older scars.
 The skin color is improved to become lighter and blend in with normal skin.

 Under many controlled tests scar sheets have proved to be effective and safe in preventing scars.
 They are certainly the best way to treat scars at home.
 They are easy to use and there is no great risk or side effect with them.